 “The programme has provided the college with a further opportunity to develop staff in a bespoke way which suits their academic abilities and aspirations.
 The activities and networking opportunities embedded into the programme also allows our staff members to enhance their subject specific knowledge, skills and abilities via sharing practice with industries and like-minded colleagues.”

-For further information, including application details for individuals and interested education providers, please visit the following websites:
+For further information, including application details for individuals and interested education providers, download the flyer and contact one of our hubs with any queries:

 If you have any queries regarding the current programme, please contact Cerian Ayres.